pb-dot/Deb_Packages/README.md

    2. dpkg -P prithi-ftp

-## Installation Steps : one to one Chat Server Client
+## Installation Steps : one to one Chat App
 #### To Know What it does, its Details, its Code_Base and Features of this software <a href="https://github.com/pb-dot/Socket_Programming/tree/main/one-to-one-Chat">Click Here</a>

    1. Download pbChat.deb file from this repo